bbengfort/fluidfs/README.md

 ## Development

 The primary interface is a command line program that interacts directly with the fluid library.
-Note that `main.go` uses the [CLI][cli] library rather than implementing console commands itself.
+Note that `cmd/fluid/main.go` uses the [CLI](https://github.com/urfave/cli) library rather than implementing console commands itself.
 Building from source is implemented using the included Makefile, which fetches dependencies and builds locally rather than to the `$GOPATH`.

 There is an RSpec-style test suite that uses [Ginkgo][ginkgo] and [Gomega](gomega).
 These tests can be run with the Makefile: